FLITWICK

 September 1914.
 Age 23.
 Son of J. and K. Mitchell, of Ampthill Rd.,

-Flitwick, Beds.
-Native of Luton, Beds.
-Commemorated: CHATHAM NAVAL
+Flitwick, Bedfordshire.
+Native of Luton, Bedfordshire.
+Commemorated

-MEMORIAL, Kent, United Kingdom.
+on CHATHAM NAVAL MEMORIAL, Kent, United Kingdom.
 Ref.
 2.

 Special